nimrahtariq488/coffee-shop/README.md

 # coffee-shop
 A coffee shop spring boot project.
+It included the following:

+ 1. Swagger documentation
+ 2. View menu and create order features
+ 3. Unit test coverage of the added features
+ 4. H2 database configured using PostgreSQL
+ 5. Sample data setup using liquibase

 ## Development